CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 ### Setup

-* a: Add file association for .ccmod automatic
+* a: Add file association for .ccmod automatic [OR]
 * b: Ask user if file association should be added

 * Ask user if a file association already exist